easytarget/microPyEZfonts/README.md

 * https://github.com/peterhinch/micropython-nano-gui/blob/master/DRIVERS.md
 * These support several large color displays and can also use the fonts from this repo.

-Another great resource, especially for display drivers, is at:
+Another great resource for display drivers and GUI elements is Brad Barnetts `mpdisplay` at:
 * https://github.com/bdbarnett/mpdisplay
 * The EZFont class in his tooling (just one of several font classes it provides!) is compatible with my ezFBfont packs.